sujansap/BuutReservation/README.md

 ### Running In Production

-Running the application in production environment can be specified as an argument in the command like
+To run the application in the `production` environment, add the following argument to the `dotnet run` command:

 ```bash
 --environment Production